Waco Chapter 13 Bankruptcy Attorney

-- Erin meets with you via Zoom to go over all your bankruptcy paperwork to make sure that it is perfect before it is filed
+- Erin meets with you via Zoom to review all your bankruptcy paperwork to ensure it is perfect before it is filed.

 - Erin represents you in a telephonic court appearance with the Trustee.

 Erin also offers several free videos that answer questions her clients frequently ask.
-Click here to watch any of those videos where Erin answers typical questions regarding bankruptcy and debt relief.
+Click here to watch any videos where Erin answers typical bankruptcy and debt relief questions.
 Ready to take the next step?
 Get in touch with Erin today.
-Contact her online or call her now to schedule your fee initial consultation.
+Contact her online or call her now to schedule your initial free consultation.

 How Does a Chapter 13 Bankruptcy Repayment Plan Work?

 If you determine that Chapter 13 is the right choice for you, Erin Shank will prepare all of the bankruptcy documents needed to file your case.
-You supply Erin with bank statements, pay stubs and a list of your assets and creditors that are the core documents needed for Erin to prepare and file a Chapter 13 bankruptcy case for you.
+You supply Erin with bank statements, pay stubs, and a list of your assets and creditors that are the core required documents for Erin to prepare and file a Chapter 13 bankruptcy case for you.

-Once your case is filed, a stay against all lawsuits, foreclosure and collection activities is automatically put in place.
-This automatic stay is in place upon the filing of bankruptcy cases under Chapter 7, 11, 12 and 13 of the Bankruptcy Code.
+Once your case is filed, a stay against all lawsuits, foreclosure, and collection activities is automatically put in place.
+This automatic stay is in place upon filing bankruptcy cases under Chapters 7, 11, 12, and 13 of the Bankruptcy Code.

-Within two weeks of filing the bankruptcy petition, your remaining documents are due to be filed, including your Chapter 13 repayment plan.
-Your wages and income tax refunds are garnished so that your plan payments can be made.
-You are in an active bankruptcy case for three to five years.
+Within two weeks of filing the bankruptcy petition, your remaining documents, including your Chapter 13 repayment plan, are due to be filed.
+Your wages and income tax refunds are garnished so your plan payments can be made.
+You have been in an active bankruptcy case for three to five years.
 During that time, you are unable to work to restore your credit and can not incur debt.
-If you need to replace a vehicle due to an accident or normal wear and tear, this will be virtually impossible because you are in an active bankruptcy case for three to five years and lenders do not want to loan money to individuals who are in an active bankruptcy case.
-For these reasons, Erin considers a Chapter 13 case as a last resort.
+For example, suppose you need to replace a vehicle due to an accident or normal wear and tear.
+In that case, this will be virtually impossible because you have been in an active bankruptcy case for three to five years, and lenders do not want to loan money to individuals in an active bankruptcy case.
+For these reasons, Erin considers a Chapter 13 case a last resort.
 If you have been told that Chapter 13 is the only way to address your financial challenges, please see Erin B. Shank's firm for a free initial consultation.

 What is the difference between Chapter 13 and Chapter 7?

-Chapter 13 is a type of case in which you are actually in an active bankruptcy case for three to five years.
-You cannot purchase assets are incur debts for that entire time period.
-Your wages and your income tax refunds are garnished to repay your creditors for three to five years.
-Another bankruptcy attorney, called the Chapter 13 Trustee, is paid a 10% commission on each payment you make to your creditors.
-You must report any changes of income during the entire three to five-year time period so that the Trustee can move to actually increase your monthly wage garnishment.
-Chapter 13 is financial prison.
+Chapter 13 is a type of case in which you are in an active bankruptcy case for three to five years.
+You cannot purchase assets are incur debts for that entire period.
+Your wages and income tax refunds are garnished to repay your creditors for three to five years.
+Another bankruptcy attorney, the Chapter 13 Trustee, is paid a 10% commission on each payment you make to your creditors.
+You must report any income changes during the entire three to five-year period so that the Trustee can move to increase your monthly wage garnishment.
+Chapter 13 is about financial prison.

 Texas is a non-garnishment state.
 That means most creditors, excluding child support, student loans, taxes, and some out-of-state creditors, cannot garnish your wages.
-However, when you file a Chapter 13 bankruptcy case in Texas, you are asking a federal judge to garnish your wages, even though you live in a non-garnishment state, to pay your creditors.
+However, when you file a Chapter 13 bankruptcy case in Texas, you ask a federal judge to garnish your wages to pay your creditors even though you live in a non-garnishment state.

 Erin uses Chapter 13 as a last resort.
 She will attempt to find all other viable alternatives, including alternatives available under non-bankruptcy law, to address your financial problems.
-If someone has told you that Chapter 13 is the only way to address your financial situation, please contact Erin for a free, virtual initial consultation to discuss your options.
+However, if someone has told you that Chapter 13 is the only way to manage your financial situation, don't hesitate to contact Erin for a free, virtual initial consultation to discuss your options.

 Is Chapter 13 the only option to retain my home if I am behind on my mortgage and facing foreclosure?

-Absolutely not.
-If you file Chapter 13 to save your home, your mortgage payments will actually increase, not decrease, making it more probable that you may lose your home.
-This is because the Chapter 13 Trustee actually makes your mortgage payments for you, through wage garnishment, and charges a 10% commission on each monthly mortgage payment he makes for you.
-For instance, if your monthly mortgage payment is $1,000.00 and you file a Chapter 13 case, your mortgage payment will be $1,000.00, plus the 10% commission resulting in a new mortgage payment of $1,100.00.
-Additionally, all your past due payments, plus interest and plus another 10% commission to the Chapter 13 Trustee, are garnished from your wages.
-A typical client with a house payment of $1,100.00 can see his/her monthly mortgage payment increase to $2,500.00 or $3,000.00 in a Chapter 13 case.
+No. If you file Chapter 13 to save your home, your mortgage payments will increase, not decrease, making it more probable that you may lose your home.
+This is because the Chapter 13 Trustee makes your mortgage payments through wage garnishment and charges a 10% commission on each monthly mortgage payment he makes for you.
+For instance, if your monthly mortgage payment is $1,000.00 and you file a Chapter 13 case, your mortgage payment will be $1,000.00 plus the 10% commission resulting in a new mortgage payment of $1,100.00.
+Additionally, all your past due fees, plus interest plus another 10% commission to the Chapter 13 Trustee, are garnished from your wages.
+Therefore, a typical client with a house payment of $1,100.00 can see their monthly mortgage increase to $2,500.00 or $3,000.00 in a Chapter 13 case.

-Erin, therefore, tries every other alternative other than filing a Chapter 13 case in order to save homes for clients that are delinquent on their mortgage payments.
-She files Chapter 7 cases to stop the foreclosure and applies for a home loan modification in order to cure her clients= delinquent mortgage payments.
-In those modification applications, she also requests and obtains reductions in mortgage interest rates and extensions of the term of the mortgages in order to reduce her clients= mortgage payments, rather than increasing them through a Chapter 13 bankruptcy case filing.
+Therefore, Erin tries every alternative other than filing a Chapter 13 case to save homes for clients that are delinquent on their mortgage payments.
+She files Chapter 7 cases to stop the foreclosure and applies for a home loan modification to cure her clients= late mortgage payments.
+In those modification applications, she also requests and obtains reductions in mortgage interest rates and extensions of the term of the mortgages to reduce her clients= mortgage payments rather than increasing them through a Chapter 13 bankruptcy case filing.

-If someone has told you that Chapter 13 is the only way to retain your home, please contact Erin B. Shank for a free, virtual initial consultation to get a second opinion from an attorney with four decades of experience in bankruptcy law.
-Erin practices exclusively bankruptcy law and is very qualified to represent you address your financial challenges.
+If someone has told you that Chapter 13 is the only way to retain your home, don't hesitate to get in touch with Erin B. Shank for a free, virtual initial consultation to get a second opinion from an attorney with four decades of experience in bankruptcy law.
+Erin practices bankruptcy law exclusively and is exceptionally qualified to represent you and address your financial challenges.